Analysis | Congress isn’t as clueless about Facebook as it seems

 “It’s ironic to see members of the media use this as an example of Congress being tech-illiterate when it’s in fact an example of media being Congress-illiterate, or worse — willfully ignoring context to fit a predetermined narrative,” Whitlock said at the time.

-As for Stevens’ “series of tubes” quote, it was certainly a reductive way to characterize a phenomenon as vast and multifaceted as the Internet.
+As for Stevens’s “series of tubes” quote, it was certainly a reductive way to characterize a phenomenon as vast and multifaceted as the Internet.
 But it’s also literally true, to a degree that the average Internet user may not grasp even today.

 That doesn’t mean people are wrong to be wary of legislators’ understanding of technologies that, in many cases, didn’t exist when they were elected to Congress.
 Even in the most generous interpretations of Blumenthal’s “finsta” question, he would have been pressuring Facebook to implement an identity-verification regime that some privacy advocates believe is dangerously misguided.
 And while Hatch may have known that Facebook sells ads, his subsequent questions in 2018 evinced lazy thinking about the balance between individual and corporate responsibility for online privacy.

 But here’s the thing: Lawmakers don’t just make up laws on the spot.
 They do so through an arduous process that involves numerous drafts of policies crafted by staffers, some of whom have genuine expertise on the relevant topics, and with input from outside experts.
-(There have been some concerted pushes to address Congress’ tech deficit.)
+(There have been some concerted pushes to address Congress’s tech deficit.)
 The resulting legislation can still be flawed in all kinds of ways — a 2018 law aimed at curbing online sex-trafficking is a recent example of what many critics see as a failed attempt at Internet reform — but those flaws generally aren’t the product of any one lawmaker’s momentary misunderstanding of a given product or feature.

 “The notion that members of the Senate Commerce Committee don’t really understand the mechanics of these various platforms is probably correct,” said Paul Barrett, deputy director of the NYU Stern Center for Business and Human Rights.
 “But they don’t necessarily understand how nuclear weapons work either.
 Yet they pass legislation that bears on our nuclear defenses and offenses.”